Patio Roof Ideas That Actually Work in the Okanagan

 - Clean, modern look — flat panel profile with hidden fasteners

-Insulated patio roof panels are the best choice if you’re planning to use your outdoor space from April through October—or converting to a 3-season room down the line.
+Solid patio roof panels are the best choice if you’re planning to use your outdoor space from April through October—or converting to a 3-season room down the line.
 Most of our aluminum patio cover installs use this panel type.

-Non-Insulated Aluminum Panels
+Single-Skin Aluminum Panels

 Here’s when they make sense:

-- You mainly want shade and rain cover (not thermal insulation)
+- You mainly want shade and rain cover

 - Your budget is tighter and you want to keep costs down